peterlefanulumsdaine/general-type-theories/README.md

    make sure that the syntactic entities or the rules of inference are well-typed.
 3. TO BE CONTINUED.

+## Naming conventions

+Programmers know about naming conventions.
+Mathematicians don't, because they think all variable names should have a single letter, which alone disqualifies them from suggesting any naming conventions, until they prove themselves worthy.

+### Use singular

+All file names, section names, and identifiers which refer to a structure are in the singular case.
+Thus it is `Theory.v` not `Theories.v`.
+An exceptions is `XYZExamples`.

+### No abbreviations

+We do *not* abbreviate any words without a written permission of all project members.

+### Lower case with underscores

+All identifier names are in all lower letters, with underscores between words.
+Thus it is `judgment_boundary` and *not* `JudgmentBdry` or `Judgment_Boundary`.

+### Make definitions `Local`

+In a file, use `Local Definition` rather than just `Definition` so that when we refer to entities across files, we can tell which file we are referring to.
+For example, in `Family.v` we place

+    Local Definition fmap := ...

+and then in some other file we refer to it with `Family.fmap`.

+**Exception to the `Local` rule:** an identifiers such as `Family.family` can be defined as non-local, provided that:

+  * writing the fully qualified name looks redundant, e.g., `Family.family` and
+  * it is highly unlikely that another file will contain the same identifier.

+The following is *not* a valid reason for removing `Local`: *"But we use it very often."*

+### Do not replicate the module name in the identifier

+In a module `Foo`, do not define a `Local` identifier `foo_xyz`, instead define just `xyz`.
+When we refer to `xyz` from outside the module it will look right `Foo.xyz`, and you can live with the short name withing the module `Foo`.

+Note that when `xyz` is declared global, e.g., it is the field name of a globally defined `Record`, then it is ok to name it `foo_xyz`.
+(Example: field name `Family.family_index`.)

 ## Code structure